CristianInst/Rdede-Drawing/README.md

 # Janus
-Authenticity WordPress Master theme for Janus
+Authenticity WordPress Master theme for Rdede-Drawing

 ## GULP Setup
 Run the following commands in terminal when you're in the this theme's directory: